ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 is the btwin elops 920 e the perfect commuter ebike

-At a first glance, the Elops 920 E has everything you would look for in a commuter bike.
+At first glance, the Elops 920 E has everything you would look for in a commuter bike.
 A good quality motor, a decent 36v11.6ah battery and even a Shimano Nexus 7 internally geared hub.
 Not to mention the mudguards, lights and comfortable riding position.
-All wrapped up in a very cool, retro looking design.
+All wrapped up in a very cool, retro-looking design.

 I have a friend who purchased one of these a few months back to use as a daily commuter, and I have had a little go on it myself.
 It certainly delivers in a few key areas, but it is far from perfect.